 - Don’t waste money on an SSL certificate

 So let’s say you’re not selling anything online.
 Fine.
-And we know that SSL certs are now free.
 Let’s talk about the second point for a second …

 If you’re a freelancer, creative, agency or blogger, you may not make money online.
 But you may be making money offline based on the trust and authority you develop online.
 (For example, you may be collecting leads via forms.)
 And that’s what matters.